Endianness

 Computers store information in various-sized groups of binary bits.
 Each group is assigned a number, called its address, that the computer uses to access that data.
 On most modern computers, the smallest data group with an address is eight bits long and is called a byte.
 Larger groups comprise two or more bytes, for example, a 32-bit word contains four bytes.
-There are two possible ways a computer could number the individual bytes in a larger group, starting at either end.
-Both types of endianness are in widespread use in digital electronic engineering.
-The initial choice of endianness of a new design is often arbitrary, but later technology revisions and updates perpetuate the existing endianness to maintain backward compatibility.